nathany/ferris-mark-dx/README.md

 - Windows 10/11: Settings > Apps > Optional features > Add a feature > Graphics Tools
 - Or install via PowerShell: `Enable-WindowsOptionalFeature -Online -FeatureName "DirectX-Tools"`

+### Where Debug Messages Appear

+DirectX debug messages typically appear in:
+- **Visual Studio Output Window**: When running under the debugger
+- **Windows Event Log**: Application and Services Logs > Microsoft > Windows > Direct3D11
+- **Debug Output Stream**: Captured by debugging tools like PIX or Visual Studio Graphics Diagnostics

+Note: Debug messages usually don't appear in the console when running standalone applications.
+The application will show "Debug Layer: ENABLED" to confirm the debug layer is active and capturing validation messages.

 ## Dependencies

 - `windows` crate for Win32 and DirectX 11 APIs